 CAHSI Partnership Efforts

-• CAHSI-Google Institutional Research Program: CAHSI is partnering with Google to fund computing research projects to not only advance science, but also to build the research capacity of students and faculty at CAHSI institutions.
-In addition to potential collaboration with Google researchers and building on Google research interests, the purpose of this funding program is to initiate collaborative research partnerships across CAHSI.
+• Institutional Research Program: The Institutional Research Program funds computing research projects to not only advance science, but also to build the research capacity of students and faculty at CAHSI institutions.
+In addition to potential collaboration with various researchers to build on research interests, the purpose of this funding program is to initiate collaborative research partnerships across CAHSI with public and private sector entities.

-• Google Tech Exchange Program: This program was established to offer students at Historically Black Colleges and Universities (HBCUs) and Hispanic-Serving Institutions (HSIs) the opportunity to take computer science courses and participate in other professional development opportunities in collaboration with faculty and Googlers for one or more semesters during their junior year.
-CAHSI works with Google on the program and identifies students from selected HSIs.
+• Tech Exchange Program: This program was established to offer students at Historically Black Colleges and Universities (HBCUs) and Hispanic-Serving Institutions (HSIs) the opportunity to take computer science courses and participate in other professional development opportunities in collaboration with faculty and for one or more semesters during their junior year.
+CAHSI works on the program and identifies students from selected HSIs.
+The program is closing in spring 2025.

-• Google-CAHSI Dissertation Awards: This effort provides financial support to qualified Hispanic doctoral students at CAHSI institutions to complete the last year of their studies.
-Preference is given to students with plans to enter academia.
+• CAHSI Dissertation Awards: This effort provides financial support to qualified doctoral students at CAHSI institutions to complete the last year of their studies.
+Preference is given to students with plans to enter academia..

-• Faculty in Residence Program: This program brings together computing faculty from universities serving students underrepresented in the computing industry.
-In the month-long, immersive summer program, participating faculty engage in hands-on project development, learn effective pedagogical practices such as practice-based learning, and develop plans for redesign of a course from their home department.
-In addition, participants learn software engineering best practices from an industry perspective, are exposed to the work culture at Google, and learn about Google’s recruitment, application, and interview process.
-Faculty learn CAHSI partners with Google to recommend CAHSI faculty who could benefit from the program.
+• Faculty in Residence Program: This program was created to bring together computing faculty in a month-long, immersive summer program.
+Participants engage in hands-on project development, learn effective pedagogical practices such as practice-based learning, and develop plans for redesign of a course from their home department.
+In addition, participants learn software engineering best practices from an industry perspective, are exposed to real work culture and learn about the partner’s recruitment, application, and interview process.
+This program is currently not active.

-• Google in Residence Program: This program was created to support greater diversity in the tech industry.
-In partnership with computer science departments at Historically Black Colleges and Universities (HBCUs) and Hispanic Serving Institutions (HSIs), Googlers—experienced software engineers—spend the fall semester on campuses, teaching introductory computer science classes.
-In addition to the learning the course content, first-year students gain practical knowledge about what it’s like to work in the tech industry and what development is like in a team.
+• Residence Program: This program was created to support greater diversity in the tech industry.
+In partnership with computer science departments at Historically Black Colleges and Universities (HBCUs) and Hispanic Serving Institutions (HSIs), experienced software engineers spent the fall semester on campuses, teaching introductory computer science classes.
+In addition to learning the course content, first-year students gained practical knowledge about what it’s like to work in the tech industry and what team development is like.
+This program is no longer active.

-• Google Explore Computer Science Research (exporeCSR) Program: This program awards efforts at universities that engage undergraduate students from historically marginalized groups in activities that expose them to research and motivates them to pursue graduate studies and research careers in computing.
+• Explore Computer Science Research (exporeCSR) Program: This program awards efforts at universities that engage undergraduate students in activities that expose them to research and motivate them to pursue graduate studies and research careers in computing.

-• Latinx Student Leadership Summit: In partnership with HACU and CAHSI, the summit was created as an effort to bring Latinx leaders together to share innovative and creative best practices with one another, as well as collaborate with Google’s Latinx leadership to benefit the university, organization, and community associated with the student.
+• Latinx Student Leadership Summit: In partnership with HACU, Google, and CAHSI, the summit was created as an effort to bring leaders together to share innovative and creative best practices with one another, to benefit the university, organization, and community associated with the student.

 In collaboration with Great Minds in STEM (GMiS) and numerous industry partners, CAHSI collaborates with industry representatives to present cybersecurity, artificial intelligence, and data analytics workshops at the GMiS conference and CAHSI Summit.